-14 students, teacher dead in Texas elementary school shooting, Abbott says
+18 students, 3 adults dead in Texas elementary school shooting, reports say

 - The hospital has asked for people to "refrain from coming to the hospital at this time."

-University Health in San Antonio, Texas, confirmed in a tweet the university hospital received a child and adult from the school.
+University Health in San Antonio confirmed in a tweet earlier Tuesday the university hospital received a child and adult from the school.

 - The adult, a 66-year-old woman, is currently in critical condition.

-Note: Editor's note: This is a breaking story.
-Please check back for updates.